Insomnia and Sleep Apnea - What Are They?

 What Is Insomnia?

-No matter how many times you toss or turn, sleep is always another five minutes away.
+(label=insomnia) No matter how many times you toss or turn, sleep is always another five minutes away.
 If that sounds like you, you may have insomnia.

 Insomnia is a term for recurring sleeplessness that keeps your day from running smoothly.
 There are two ways this frustrating disorder presents itself.
 Insomnia may be acute (short-term), or it can be chronic (long-term).

-The occasional night of sleeplessness isn’t insomnia; but you might have experienced acute insomnia before.
+The occasional night of sleeplessness isn’t insomnia, but you might have experienced acute insomnia before.
 It is three nights or more per week of sleeplessness for up to three months.
 It tends to happen when you’re under stress – good or bad – or when you undergo serious trauma.
 Anything from excitement about your trip to Thailand to your friend’s sudden death can lead to acute insomnia.

-When your insomnia lasts more than three months, your situation is chronic.
+When your insomnia lasts more than three months, your insomnia is chronic.
 Over time, these sleepless nights can have major consequences.
 One way to find your way back to better sleep is finding out what’s causing your insomnia in the first place.

 Causes of Chronic Insomnia